microsoft/dist-ir/docs/ir.md

         # To support ops that have more than one output
     attributes: Dict[String, Any]
         # Constant data for ops, e.g. stride of convolution or devices to scatter
-    device: Device
-        # The device the op is assigned to (can be None if op has not been assigned)
     submodules: List[Module]
 }